andreadevita99/Guess-the-number-game/README.md

 ## Requirements

-- Python 3.6 (no external libraries are required).
+- Python 3.6 or higher (no external libraries are required).

 ## How to Run